mabrobotics/MD80-x-CANdle-Documentation/candle_and_candle_hat/CANdle.md

 :class: no-scaled-link
 ```

-To achieve the fastest communication speeds you should aim for the SPI bus.
+To achieve the fastest communication speeds you should aim for the USB bus.
 For more details on the latency topic please check out the [latency section](latency).

 ```{important}
 Currently CANdle supports only Linux operating systems.